Minepatcher/ExpandedChestUI/README.md

 "ck.modding.expanded-chest-ui": "https://github.com/Minepatcher/ExpandedChestUI.git?path=/Assets/ExpandedChestUIPackage#0.3.0"
 ```

-> **Warning:** This mod now requires CoreLib for modding, but is not required to be added to dependency.
+> **Warning:** This mod now requires CoreLib for modding, but is not required to be added as a dependency.

 Then, add Expanded Chest UI to your Mod's _Mod Builder Setting_ in the project's root folder and press the `Sync asmdef file` button.
 This will update your asmdef file in your mod folder.